 Q: Is "done and dusted" formal or informal?
 A: It leans towards informal but is widely acceptable in many business and casual contexts.

 Q: Can "done and dusted" be used in all English-speaking countries?
-A: Yes, but it's more common in British English and may have different frequencies of use in other regions Took long enough..
+A: Yes, but it's more common in British English and may have different frequencies of use in other regions And that's really what it comes down to..

 Q: What are some synonyms for "done and dusted"?
 A: Completed, finalized, finished, wrapped up, settled, concluded.

 Q: Does "done and dusted" always imply a positive outcome?
 A: Generally, yes, as it suggests a satisfactory completion.
-Still, the specific tone can vary depending on the context Practical, not theoretical..
+Still, the specific tone can vary depending on the context That's the whole idea..

 Q: Can I use "done and dusted" in academic writing?
 A: It's generally not recommended for highly formal academic writing; opt for more formal alternatives like "completed" or "concluded."